AG7GN/ssh-hamwan/README.md

 - Install required packages and sources

-	- You'll need to enable source repositories.
+	- You'll need to enable source repositories (usually in `/etc/apt/sources.list` for Debian and similar distributions).

 	- Open a Terminal and run these commands: